Move from Blogger to Gatsby

 Now the images are in the correct directory, we need to update the URLs.
 I could have written another python script to do this but I got by with a find and replace, simply searching for the beginning of the tag and the end of the tag and removing them.

 There you have it.
 Your blog is now free from Blogger and you start tinkering with it until your heart’s content.
-The resulting blog is https://game-blog.sethcorker.com/m there is still a lot of work but it’s not bad for an hour of work.
-Now I can start refining it, theming it and contributing to it more easily than ever before.
+The resulting blog is https://game-blog.sethcorker.com/, there is still a lot of work but it’s not bad for an hour of work.
+Now I can start refining it, choosing a theme and contributing to it more easily than ever before.
 If you want an easy workflow to deploy your new Gatsby blog, I recommend giving https://www.netlify.com/ a go.
 Push your site to GitHub and connect it to Netlify so your blog is updated with every commit.

 I hope you’ve found this guide useful.
 If there’s any part you need more detail, please let me know and I’ll expand upon it.
 You can leave a comment below or ask me on Twitter.